jasper-zanjani/notes/docs/Coding.md

 Both languages feature a keyword that allows a subclass to access its direct parent.
 Whereas in Python the terms **superclass** and **subclass** are used, in C# the terms **base class** and **derived class** are preferred.

+#### Loop unswitching

+One of the core optimizations that a C compiler performs; transforms a loop containing a conditional into a conditional with a loop in both parts, which changes flow control

+#### Register rename engine

+Component of modern high-end cores which is one of the largest consumers of die area and power

+#### Scalar Replacement Of Aggregates (SROA)

+One of the core optimizations that a C compiler performs; attempts to replace `struct`s and arrays with fixed lengths with individual variables, which allows the compiler to treat accesses as independent and elide operations entirely if it can prove the results are never visible, which also deletes padding sometimes.

+#### Segmented architecture

+Pointers might be segment IDs and an offset